2022-2023 Global Undergraduate Exchange Program (Global UGRAD)

 - Enrolled in their first, second, or third year in a full-time university bachelor’s degree (Licenciatura) program in Mozambique at the time of application, and in good academic standing

-- Able to begin the academic exchange program in the United States in January 2021 or August 2020 if intensive English training is required
+- Able to begin the academic exchange program in the United States in January 2024 or August 2023 if intensive English training is required

 - Committed to returning to Mozambique after completion of the program

-Reminder: UGRAD is NOT a degree-granting program.
+Reminder: Global UGRAD is NOT a degree-granting program.
 Participants must check with their home universities regarding whether credits accumulated during the program can be transferred.

-The UGRAD Program is highly competitive and only a limited number of applicants from Mozambique will be selected.
+The Global UGRAD Program is highly competitive and only a limited number of applicants from Mozambique will be selected.
 Applicants must fulfill the eligibility criteria above to be considered.
 Qualified applicants will be interviewed in English by the U.S. Embassy Selection Committee in January.
-Semi-finalists selected from this group will be required to take the TOEFL exam in Maputo afterwards.
-The U.S. Embassy will select nominees for the UGRAD Program based on leadership potential, commitment to civic engagement and community service, academic achievement, flexibility and adaptability, and interest in mutual understanding between Mozambique and the United States.
+Semi-finalists selected from this group will be required to take the TOEFL exam in Maputo or online afterwards.
+The U.S. Embassy will select nominees for the Global UGRAD Program based on leadership potential, commitment to civic engagement and community service, academic achievement, flexibility and adaptability, and interest in mutual understanding between Mozambique and the United States.
 The U.S. Department of State’s Bureau of Educational and Cultural Affairs will review global nominations and make the final selection of UGRAD participants.
-Results will be announced in/around April 2020.
+Results will be announced in/around April 2023.